-[Fukushima] Hidden gems too! !
-The appeal of wine born from Fukushima's rich nature
+[Fukushima] Hidden gems!
+The charm of wine born from Fukushima's rich natural environment

 table of contents

-When it comes to famous wine-producing regions in Japan, many people probably think of prefectures like Yamanashi, Yamagata, and Nagano.
+When people think of famous wine-producing regions in Japan, many probably picture prefectures like Yamanashi, Yamagata, and Nagano.

 [Niitsuru Chardonnay] Chateau Mercian

-This is a high-quality white wine made from grapes grown in the Niitsuru region (Aizu region).
+This is a high-quality white wine made from grapes grown in the Niitsuru area (Aizu region).

 The Niitsuru Chardonnay 2015 pictured here is, of course, 100% Chardonnay from the Niitsuru region.
 While only about 6,750 bottles were produced, the mellow, rich flavor and aroma are truly mellow.
 This is a bottle we recommend to wine lovers